“Go anywhere today?” My husband asked me about ten minutes after walking through the door from work.

 Since Saturday, I have been fighting the current Crud going around.
 Unfortunately, sick days aren’t really covered in the Mom Contract.
 I keep looking for a clause, but nope.
 Nothing.
 I think the general rule is that Moms just aren’t supposed to get sick in the first place.
 Alas, here I am.
 Leaving the house under protest.
 Blowing my nose constantly.
 Sleeping whenever possible.
 Feeding and clothing my children only when absolutely necessary.

 My parenting skills have hit an all-time low.
 I call it Couch Parenting.
 I gave up on the Naptime!
 Game, in favor of just telling my 3-year old, “Please don’t break anything, including your brother, while I close my eyes for 5 minutes.”

 Yesterday I felt the first spark of my old self returning.
 What’s this?
 Energy?
 I had not left the house with both children in five days, let alone do anything fun with either of them.
 I was ready to get back on track.

 I remembered seeing a fun little edible project in a Ladies Home Journal a few weeks ago.
 With only 3 ingredients and 3 steps, I knew this was a project I could tackle with a toddler on my first day back to reality.
 She loved unwrapping and lining up all of the Hershey’s kisses.
 I assembled acorns while stuffing Nutter Butter Bites into my 1-year old’s mouth.
 It was super simple, and the end product was cute and tasty.
 A successful project, if you ask me!

-With Halloween only four days behind us, there is probably little shortage of sugar in your home.
-However, with plenty of fall still ahead of us these would be a fun weekend project to do with your kids or a unique addition to your Thanksgiving dessert table.
+With plenty of fall still ahead of us these would be a fun weekend project to do with your kids or a unique addition to your Thanksgiving dessert table.

 For the record, I know acorns don’t come from maple trees.
 But there were no oak leaves within an easy walking distance.
 Like to the mailbox.